aosabook/500lines/functionalDB/chapter.md

          :let [res (set (filter lvl3-prd l3-set))] ]
      (with-meta [k1 k2 res] (meta pred-clause))))
 ````
-Once we have all the result clauses, we need to perform an *AND* operation between them.
-We do the *AND* operation by finding the elements that passed all the predicate clauses.
+Once we have produced all of the result clauses, we need to perform an *AND* operation between them.
+This is done by finding all of the elements that passed all the predicate clauses:
-This is done in the *items-that-answer-all-conditions* function:

 ````clojure
 (defn items-that-answer-all-conditions [items-seq num-of-conditions]